Both are from Eli Lilly. Both target GLP-1 and GIP. But one adds a third receptor that changes everything. Here is the full breakdown.

 Direct head-to-head trials between Retatrutide and Tirzepatide have not been completed.
 The comparison below draws on the best available data from each compound's own Phase 2 and Phase 3 trials.

-* Retatrutide Phase 3 obesity trial results are expected in late 2026.
-The weight loss figures above are from Phase 2 (obesity) and Phase 3 (type 2 diabetes) trials.
+* Retatrutide TRIUMPH-4 Phase 3 obesity trial results were announced December 2025 (28.7% weight loss, avg 71.2 lbs).
 Tirzepatide figures are from SURMOUNT-1 and SURPASS trials.

 Both compounds are once-weekly subcutaneous injections with a slow titration schedule to minimize GI side effects.
 The key practical difference is that Tirzepatide is available as a pre-filled pen device, while Retatrutide is currently only available as a research vial requiring reconstitution.